-Drug testing for EMTs and paramedics has many benefits; some of them are listed below
+Drug testing for EMTs and paramedics has many benefits; some of which are listed below.

 - Drug testing for EMTs and paramedics can minimize additional costs.
 According to the U.S. Department of Labor, drug abuse costs employers about $80 billion each year through loss of productivity or premature death among employees.

 - Drug testing for EMTs and paramedics ensures no adverse effects on patients' operational efficiency, safety, or outcomes because of this kind of impairment